 BACKGROUND

-This session plan is intended for use either in person or online, depending on how you’re meeting.
+This session plan is intended for use either in-person or online, depending on how you’re meeting.
 Adapt the activities to fit your particular situation.

 We all have our preconceived ideas, whether conscious or subconscious, about who makes a ‘suitable’ follower of Jesus.
 Peter certainly did and we are no different!
 Allow God to speak during your preparation of this session and show you his heart for others.